aws-observability/aws-otel-test-framework/cdk_framework/EKS/README.md

 * `clusters`:
     * `launch_type` - choose either `ec2` or `fargate` subcategory - can't be both.
 Determines the launch type for the cluster to be deployed.
 This will act as the key to another list.
         * `ec2_instance` - This is the the CPU Architecture for `ec2` launch types.
 It is only useful information for `ec2` key.
 If the `launch_type` is `fargate`, then nothing will happen by providing an `ec2_instance`.
 The options are `m6g`, `t4g`, amd `m5`, otherwise, an error will be thrown.
 There can’t be any other characters.
 It is case insensitive.
         * `node_size` - This determines the size of the cpu architecture (memory, vCPUs, etc).
 It is only useful information for `ec2` key.
 If the key is `fargate` nothing will happen by providing the `node_size`.
+The list of compatible sizes could be found here: https://www.amazonaws.cn/en/ec2/instance-types/.
 It is case insensitive.
     * `version` - Kubernetes Version.
 Supported Kubernetes versions are anything between 1.18-1.21.